microsoft/vscode-extension-samples/tree-explorer-sample/USAGE.md

 }
 ```

-As this API is still in preview, `enableProposedApi` tells VS Code we acknowledge its experimental nature and would like to play with it. `contributes.explorer` specifies a label that will appear at the top of the View, the path to a svg icon that will appear at the Activity Bar, and a provider id which we'll use in `vscode.window.registerTreeExplorerNodeProvider`.
+- `enableProposedApi` tells VS Code we acknowledge its experimental nature and would like to play with it.
+- `contributes.explorer` specifies
+    - A label that will appear at the top of the View
+    - The path to a svg icon that will appear at the Activity Bar
+    - A provider id which we'll use in `vscode.window.registerTreeExplorerNodeProvider`

 `typings/vscode.proposed.d.ts` defines the preview API, and is pulled from VS Code's GitHub repository: https://github.com/Microsoft/vscode/blob/master/src/vs/vscode.proposed.d.ts